 It's not the most interesting project to look at in progress.
 It flew out really quickly and subsequent stages don't look that different from early ones.
 However, it was an important painting for me because it required a lot of invention.
 Normally I say that painting out of your head is a great way to prove that there's nothing worth painting in your head, but more and more these days I'm challenging myself to paint my interior impression of the scene and not just what's in front of me.
 I'm not always successful, and when I'm not, I have Dave to let me know.
 And it's not like he has any filters or anything.

 The title of this painting, "Craft or Sullen Art," comes from a poem by Dylan Thomas.
 I lurve Dylan Thomas.
 You can google the poem if you feel like it (I'm not going to force you to peer into his esoteric verbage here), but if you don't I'll just give you a brief synopsis.
 Thomas writes his poetry not for "ambition or bread," for the proud men or the dead, but for the "lovers [who] lie abed."
 When I visited Dorry in her studio this spring to take photos, she told me that she made a quilt for each of her children and grandchildren when they were married.
 It immediately reminded me of Dylan Thomas's poem about laboring at his art for the sake of the lovers in the world.
 And of course I totally dug the juxtaposition of "craft" and "art" in one line.
-Because art will always have a relationship--sometimes contemptuous and sometimes dependent--with craft.
+Because art will always have a relationship, sometimes contemptuous of and sometimes dependent upon, craft.

 UPDATE: Someone asked for a link to the poem.